ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/llama3.md

 If you are not familiar with the topic of quantization, take a minute to learn why it matters when you are working with LLMs.

-Given the large size of many neural networks, a technique called quantization is often used to reduce the memory footprint.
-It allows large models to be run in memory constrained environments.
+Given the large size of many neural networks, a technique called *quantization* is often used to reduce the memory footprint.
+It allows large models to be run in memory-constrained environments.
 In a nutshell, quantization takes floating point tensors in a neural network and converts them into data format with a smaller bit-width.
 It is possible to go from the FP32 (floating point, 32-bit) data format to INT8 (integer, 8-bit) without seeing significant loss in model accuracy. *Dynamic quantization* is when the quantization happens at runtime.

 The Llama model requires at least 4-bit quantization to fit into smaller devices, such as the Raspberry Pi 5.
 Read more about quantization in [the PyTorch Quantization documentation](https://pytorch.org/docs/stable/quantization.html).